Specialized Cybersecurity for Arkansas's Regulated Industries

 What Makes Mansour's a Fit for Regulated Industries?

 Three things.
 Mansour holds CISSP — cybersecurity's most-recognized practitioner credential — and is the author of Cyber Fortresses: Strengthening Security in Community Banks and Credit Unions.
-He's been building IT and security programs across Arkansas's regulated verticals — banking, medical, legal, accounting, dealerships, law enforcement, government — for seventeen years.
+He's been building IT and security programs across Arkansas's regulated verticals — banking, medical, legal, accounting, dealerships, law enforcement, government — since 2008.
 One vendor.
 One Arkansas number.
 One team that already speaks your regulator's language.

 Sound Familiar?